wodenx/ts-mui-nextjs-starter-1f6d8/bugs.md

    - Notes: I see the `slug` field is commented out in the page model.
 Is there another mechanism by which an editor can move a page?

-3. Home page appears as '/slug' in nav when using directory based filePath
+3. ** FIXED ** Home page appears as '/slug' in nav when using directory based filePath
    - STR:
      - set filePath for Page as `'content/pages/{slug}/index.md`
      - rearrange existing data to match this pattern